 Here are some design mantras you should follow, to catch that good night’s sleep:

 Exposure to bright white light makes it hard for your eyes to shut down.
 Choose warm and mellow shades for your bedroom lamps, and make sure to add dimmable switches.

 Overhead lights are a big no-no. And big night lamps leave a nasty impression on the wall.
 Switch to a petit night lamp in shades of orange or pink, with a dim glow.
 If you need help choosing between recessed lighting and wall fixtures, consult the best interior designers in Chennai to get that cozy room where you can snooze to your heart’s content.

 Choose relaxing colours

-Neutral shades and cool colours such as blue, gray, green, and lavender are more conducive to sleep.
+Neutral shades and cool colors such as blue, gray, green, and lavender are more conducive to sleep.
 They are medically proven to lower blood pressure and cool you down for a good night’s sleep.
 They also have a relaxing effect on your mood.

-Research shows that colours like red induce stress and are not suitable for the bedroom.
+Research shows that colors like red induce stress and are not suitable for the bedroom.
 However, if you don’t want to part with these shades, you can imbue them as accents on your pillows, and artwork.

 Keep that street light out

 While it is nice to have a room and a bed with a view, no one likes to be woken up early by hot streaming sunlight.
 Use blackout shades or thick curtains to keep the sun or street lights out.
 From wooden blinds to blackout curtains, there are a number of styles and materials you can choose from.
 Just remember to pick one that works with the rest of your bedroom style.